metabase/metabase/docs/enterprise-guide/authenticating-with-saml.md

 | `http://schemas.xmlsoap.org/ws/2005/05/identity/claims/emailaddress` | user.email     |
 | `http://schemas.xmlsoap.org/ws/2005/05/identity/claims/surname`      | user.lastName  |

-**Important note**
-The email address _attribute_ is used to log in an end-user into a corresponding Metabase account (creating it if needed).
+**Important note:** the email address _attribute_ is used to log in an end-user into a corresponding Metabase account (creating it if needed).
 So it's extremely critical that this email address **must not be editable** by end-users themselves.
 Otherwise they could potentially access Metabase accounts other than their own by changing their email address.

-That should be all the info you'll need to get from Metabase while setting up SAML in your IdP, but keep your IdP open for the next step — you'll need to get some information from there to put into Metabase now.
+That should be all the info you'll need to get from Metabase while setting up SAML in your IdP, but keep your IdP open for the next step — you'll need to get some information there to put into Metabase now.

 ### Enabling SAML authentication in Metabase

-Metabase now will need to know some things about your IdP.
+Metabase will now need to know some things about your IdP.
 Here's a breakdown of each of the settings:

-**SAML Identity Provider URL**
-This is where Metabase will redirect login requests.
+**SAML Identity Provider URL:** This is where Metabase will redirect login requests.
 That is, it's where your users go to log in to your SSO.
 Your IdP may label it a little differently.
 Here are some of the names we've found:

 | Provider | Name                                 |
 | -------- | ------------------------------------ |